Does this at all sound familiar?

 This biggest mistake we can make is to not give ourselves the opportunity to explore our creative potential.
 We so easily assume we’re not the creative type and leave it at that.
 Everyone is creative; it’s a grotesque assumption to think otherwise.

-We must all establish an environment that fosters and encourages our creativity; it’ll only make us stronger, smarter, and will lead each of us to a better, more fulfilling life.
+We must all establish an environment which fosters and encourages our creativity; it’ll only make us stronger, smarter, and will lead each of us to a better, more fulfilling life.